-Figure 7: The Rezoning Index for the Calgary-Edmonton Corridor (2016)-residential development requiring rezoning, percentage
+Figure 7: The Rezoning Index for the Calgary-Edmonton Corridor-percentage of residential development requiring rezoning

 Survey respondents who describe approval timelines both with and without rezoning allow us to estimate the average effect of the rezoning process on approval timelines.
-We do this by calculating the differences in these timelines for each respondent in each city, then averaging across responses.17 Preliminary data from across Canada suggest that, for the average developer outside of the CEC, rezoning adds 4.0 months to a typical project's approval timeline.18 In the CEC, this average increases to 4.9 months, increasing the incentive to avoid rezoning.
+We do this by calculating the differences in these timelines for each respondent in each city, then averaging across responses.
+16 Preliminary data from across Canada suggest that, for the average developer outside of the CEC, rezoning adds 4.7 months to a typical project's approval timeline.
+17 In the CEC, this average increases to 5.4 months, increasing the incentive to avoid rezoning.

 Figure 8 presents the estimated effect of each city's rezoning process on the time needed to approve standard residential developments.
 Rocky View County adds over 14 months to approval timelines because of the rezoning process.
 Chestermere adds just under 10 months, the second-longest effect.
-Rocky View County's long timeline additions are accentuated by a higher incidence of rezoning, which according to our survey affects just under 70% of development.
+Rocky View County's long timeline additions are accentuated by a high incidence of rezoning, which according to our survey affects 80% of development (compared to Chestermere's 68%).
 Respondents in Red Deer report a very low impact from rezoning, at less than one month.
-This is important as figure 7 indicates that 67% of residential development projects in Red Deer are reported to require rezoning while in Rocky View County, which shares the same reported frequency of rezoning, this process takes far longer, amplifying its impact on homebuilding.
+This is important as figure 7 indicates that 81% of residential development projects in Red Deer are reported to require rezoning.